Best Japanese Restaurants in Melbourne for Sushi & Sake

 Akaiito

 Akaiito on Flinders Lane is a bold entry into the upscale Japanese dining scene.
-Their contemporary menu features luxe ingredients like ootoro tartare and grilled glacier 51 toothfish treated with expert precision, while a private dining room offers an omakase experience for the most discerning of diners.
+Their contemporary menu features luxe ingredients like ootoro tartare and grilled glacier 51 toothfish treated with expert precision.
+At the same time, a private dining room offers an omakase experience for the most discerning of diners.
 The main room is awash in dark hues and black marble, but a glance above reveals a dramatic blood red sculpture – a curling figure meant to represent the thread of fate connecting destined lovers.

 349-351 Flinders Lane, Melbourne